Blog

 Create a Coverage Schedule

 Similarly, having geographically distributed teams can help prevent bottlenecks.
-For example, if your entire accounting department is located in one country, they’re all going to be off at the same time for national holidays.
-If this happens to fall during month-end or quarterly reporting, you might have a hard time meeting certain deadlines.
+For example, if your entire accounting department is located in one country, they will all be off simultaneously for national holidays.
+If this falls during month-end or quarterly reporting, you might have difficulty meeting specific deadlines.

 Try to keep scheduled PTO and holidays in mind when planning around important deadlines.
 You can’t prevent last-minute requests, unexpected absences, or sick days, but you can create a schedule that’s as optimized as possible to keep things moving.